twesterhout/lattice-symmetries/README.md

 **WARNING** This is work-in-progress

 A package to simplify working with symmetry-adapted quantum many-body bases (think spin systems).
-This package is written with two main applications in
+It is written with two main applications in mind:
-mind:

 * Exact diagonalization;
 * Experiments with neural quantum states and symmetries.

-`lattice_symmetries` provides a relatively low-level and high-performance interface to working with symmetries and Hilbert space bases and operators.
+`lattice_symmetries` provides a relatively low-level (and high-performance) interface to working with symmetries and Hilbert space bases and operators.
 If all you want to do it to diagonalize a spin Hamiltonian, have a look at [`SpinED`](https://github.com/twesterhout/spin-ed) application which uses